brianhill/transient-astronomy/index.md

 ### Phases

-Although there is definitely not a hard delineation or progression between (1) establishing technique, (2) using that technique, and (3) analyzing and writing up results, there are nonetheless three identifiable phases.
+Although there is definitely not a hard delineation or progression between (1) establishing technique, (2) using that technique, and (3) analyzing results, there are nonetheless three identifiable phases.

 In the first phase, we are principally establishing our experimental technique and just starting to establish our analytical technique.
 In the second phase, we are principally using our experimental technique while still improving our analytical technique.
-In the third phase, we are still getting additional data using the now-established experimental technique while polishing our analytical technique, and in parallel with that we are writing up the best of the results that we were able to achieve.
+In the third phase, we are still getting additional data using the now-established experimental technique while polishing our analytical technique.

-Roughly speaking, these three phases will correspond to our activities in the three terms that we propose to do the work (Terms 3, 4, and 5).
+If our data and analyses are sufficiently compelling, we will write up our results for submission to a refereed journal.

 ### Analytical Work in Python